Menu Close

 World Bipolar Day is celebrated every year on the 30th of March – the birthday of Vincent Van Gogh, who was diagnosed with bipolar after he died.
 We commemorate World Bipolar Day to increase awareness and understanding of bipolar, while tackling stigma.

-On this day, we shed light on the various aspects of bipolar, a mental health condition that affects around 2% of people in Scotland.
+On this day, we shed light on the various aspects of bipolar, a mental health condition that affects around 2-3% of people in Scotland.
 Bipolar can cause persistent mood swing episodes, often from one extreme to the other.

 tackling stigma

+Bipolar is one of the most stigmatised mental health conditions.
+Research by Bipolar UK reports that 69% of people with bipolar said stigma has impacted family relationships.
 What we can do on World Bipolar Day is break down stigma surrounding bipolar, foster empathy and encourage open conversations.
 By sharing information and personal stories, we can create a supportive environment for those experiencing bipolar and for their loved ones.

 Tackling stigma starts with using non-stigmatising language.

-• Not referring to it as a disorder, the condition is just ‘bipolar’
+• Not referring to it as a disorder, the condition is just ‘bipolar’.

 • Not using terms like “they are bipolar”.
 Say “They have bipolar” or “they are experiencing bipolar”.
 We should never reduce an individual to their condition.